This post was updated May 2026 with new shoe and sock recommendations.

 I'm going to start with socks instead of shoes, which you may think is backwards, but here's why: the all important fit of your shoes will depend on your socks.
 Thin socks?
 Thick socks?
 Two pairs of socks?
 The answers to those questions will matter for your choice of shoes.

 There are many theories about choosing socks and as many types of socks as there are theories.
-Here are the two that I used.
+Here are the ones that I used.

 Padding is important